lin5462107/VirtualHuman/projects/cosyvoice/README.md

-# MuseTalk for Metax GPU Platform
+# CosyVoice for Metax GPU Platform

 ## About